protonemedia/laravel-xss-protection/README.md

 Laravel Middleware to protect your app against Cross-site scripting (XSS).
 It sanitizes request input by utilising the [Laravel Security](https://github.com/GrahamCampbell/Laravel-Security) package, and it can sanatize [Blade echo statements](https://laravel.com/docs/8.x/blade#displaying-data) as well.

+* Support for PHP 8.0 and 8.1
+* Support for Laravel 8 and 9

 ## Launcher 🚀

 Hey!
 We've built a Docker-based deployment tool to launch apps and sites fully containerized.
 You can find all features and the roadmap on our [website](https://uselauncher.com), and we are on [Twitter](https://twitter.com/uselauncher) as well!